Sonya-7/Python_Demographics_Project/README.md

 # Python_Demographics_Project

-This project was creted to collect demographic data from students attending an exercise convention.
+This project was created to collect demographic data from students attending an exercise convention.

-The code is all Python and uses the DATETIME package.
-I also uses lists, touples, dictionaries, if statements, for loops, while loop...
+The code is Python Programing Language.
+It uses the DATETIME package.
+It also uses lists, touples, dictionaries, if statements, for loops, while loop...

 The interactive version of this code can be found on my [Kaggle account](https://www.kaggle.com/code/sonyalawrence/first-python-project) through which this repository was created.